MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 ![Image of hand keypoint bluprint options](../images/hand-keypoint-bp.png)

-You can get all this data from a user’s hands using the “Get Motion Controller Data” function.
-That function returns an XRMotionControllerData structure.
+You can get all this data from a user’s hands using the **Get Motion Controller Data** function.
+That function returns an **XRMotionControllerData** structure.
 Below is a sample Blueprint script that parses the XRMotionControllerData structure to get hand joint locations and draws a debug coordinate system at each joint’s location.

-You can get all this data from a user’s hands using the “Get Motion Controller Data” function.
-That function returns an XRMotionControllerData structure.
-Below is a sample Blueprint script, which parses the XRMotionControllerData structure to get the locations of the hand joints and draw a small debug coordinate system at each joint’s location.

 ![Blueprint of get gaze data function connected to line trace by channel function](../images/unreal-hand-tracking-img-03.png)